Prediction of Spallation Induced Transmutation Rates For Long Lived Fission Products via Proton Accelerator: Discussion

 Nuclide specific behavior was found to strongly shape system efficiency.
 Zr-93 is costly to transmute due to its neutron transparency, with little improvement from spectral tailoring, while Cs-135 requires maximum neutron availability since Cs-133/134 must first be consumed before net reduction occurs.
 By contrast, Se-79, Tc-99, and I-129 transmute relatively easily, and Sn-126, though more resistant, still benefits from thermal flux.
 Most of the nuclides perform better under thermalized spectra, with Cs-135 and Sn-126 showing the greatest gains.
 When combined in a single geometry, the lower-mass nuclides can be efficiently co-transmuted, but including Cs-135 and Zr-93 reduces system effectiveness, suggesting they should be treated separately.
 From an economic perspective, coupling a 1 GeV, 30 mA accelerator to a 3 GWth PWR requires ~100 MWe, raising LCOE by ~11\% and costing ~\$34.6M/year in lost electricity sales.
 Costs per kilogram vary widely, with Tc-99 the most favorable (~\$9M/kg) and Cs-135 and Zr-93 the least due to their neutron demands.

+Some limitations of this work are as follows: the spallation sources is assumed constant for 5 years for all of the FISPACT runs, and cross-section data does not have uncertainty included in the results, something that should be clarified in future work.
+There is also a lack of experimental neutron cross section data for the LLFPs.
 This work provides a systematic assessment that couples spallation target comparisons with spectral sensitivity based LLFP ordering within a mass constrained geometry representative of reactor scale waste inventories.
 The results highlight clear trade-offs between neutron yield, target material side-effects, isotope placement, and achievable burn rates.
 This framework provides a more realistic basis for assessing transmutation strategies and can guide future research in three directions: (i) experimental validation of optimized target–blanket designs, (ii) refinement of economic models including reprocessing and capital costs, and (iii) exploration of hybrid systems where nuclides such as Cs-135 are treated separately from the combined geometry.
 By integrating these aspects, accelerator-driven transmutation could evolve into a technically and economically credible approach for reducing the long-term radiotoxic burden of nuclear waste.